 See Jessica Hartmann’s schedule

-JJ Cook is a graduate of the Wilmington Yoga Center’s 200HR Power Vinyasa Teacher Training program with Tamal Dodge and is currently completing his Kunga Yoga 500HR Teacher Training Certification and Kunga Yoga Mentorship under Kristin Cooper, Heather Lilly and Noelle Cavenaugh.
+JJ Cook is a Kunga Yoga Faculty Teaching Assistant.
+He is a graduate of the Wilmington Yoga Center’s Kunga Yoga 200HR Teacher Training and Kunga Yoga Mentorship under Kristin Cooper, Heather Lilly and Noelle Cavenaugh.
+JJ completed his 300HR Power Vinyasa Teacher Training with Tamal Dodge and 500RYT.
 He is also a certified 5Elements Flow teacher.

 JJ is a graduate of UNCW and basketball player for the Wilmington Sea Dawgs professional men’s basketball minor league team of the Carolinas.